zidtesla/Learn_Embedded_C/README.md

 I welcome contributions and feedback.
 If you have suggestions, or improvements, or would like to share your own learning experiences, please feel free to open an issue or submit a pull request.

 Thank you for visiting, and I hope this repository becomes a valuable resource in your embedded C development journey
+# Lesson_0
+In this lesson we learn how computers count i.e.
+1. The data is stored in binary in memory and hence the use of Hex value to represent this binary number is preferred.
+2. A 4-bit binary number is called a nibble, 8-bit is a byte.
+3. When a 32-bit int variable reaches its maximum value and is incremented, it overflows into the negative range.
+This is due to the use of two's complement representation, where the negative numbers are the two's complement of their positive equivalents.
+4. The code is understood in the debug mode check how thw value changes.
+Also try modifying the variable with the maximum positive integer value (0x7FFFFFFF) and increment it by 1 to see the overflow and negative representation of 0x7FFFFFFF i.e. 0x80000000.
+Similarly check the negative range.